 Q4Is there any particular admission procedure for people who are currently employed?

-Please contact our office or the professors of the program.
+Please contact the professors of the program.
 For the Master's Program in Engineering Sciences, please see the details on the website of the Graduate School of Pure and Applied Sciences.

 Q5I am an international student currently studying at university in Japanese.
 Is there a particular exam for those international students?